Resorts Gal Ride Sheets (A Free Disney World Ride Spreadsheet To Help You Plan)

 - a.)
 Take advantage of these extra hours in the park.

-- b.)
-Be aware of what attractions are available during these special hours.
+- b) Be aware of the attractions available during these special hours.

 The final column has a few quick tips and references.
 These are just a few simple things that come to mind from years of experience touring the parks.
 Some of the tips reference the MDE app.
 (MDE = My Disney Experience.)